ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 }
 ```

 For api calls to `/users` the data.result\_type is the string "users" and the key data.users is an array of the returned user objects (10 users per page).
-The field data.meta.next_page_payload contains the filter and order information and the page_no number for the next page; or is empty for the last page of the list.
+The field data.meta.next_page_payload contains the filter and order information and the page_no number for the next page or is empty for the last page of the list.

 Passing an optional email will result in filtering of users with that email address.
 Each entry in the array is a separate user object.
 If no more user are available, the resulting array will be empty without an error thrown.